Family & Divorce Law

 If you are planning on living with your partner, or are currently cohabiting, it may be worth drawing up a Cohabitation Agreement.
 Cohabiting couples often assume that living together as a couple creates similar rights and responsibilities as marriage, and still prevalent is the misconception that there is such a thing as “common law” husband and wife.

 Cohabitation does not generally give you automatic rights to each other’s property or for financial support from one another and, if your partner dies, cohabiting does not entitle you to inherit.
-Conversely, if a cohabiting couple separate and there are children involved, then both cohabiting partners may have rights and responsibilities – even if only one of them is their biological parent.
+Conversely, if a cohabiting couple separate and there are children involved, then both cohabiting partners may have rights and responsibilities – even if only one of them is the biological parent.
 Whatever the circumstances we can advise you on all aspects of relationship breakdown and guide you through the process.

 Children